Jürgen Rüttgers

-Jürgen Rüttgers (born 26 June 1951) is a German politician of the Christian Democratic Union (CDU) who served as the 9th Minister-President of North Rhine-Westphalia from 2005 to 2010.
+Jürgen Anton Rüttgers (born 26 June 1951) is a German politician of the Christian Democratic Union (CDU) who served as the 9th Minister-President of North Rhine-Westphalia from 2005 to 2010.

 Education

 Rüttgers was born in Cologne.
 He holds degrees in Law and History from the University of Cologne and a Dr. Jur.
 (PhD) in Law (1979).
 He became a member of K.D.St.
 V. Rappoltstein Köln, a Catholic student fraternity that is member of the Cartellverband.